Alex Kerr (Japanologist): Biography

-Originally from the Bethesda area in Montgomery County, Maryland, Kerr's father, a naval officer, was posted in Yokohama from 1964 to 1966.
+Kerr is originally from the Bethesda area in Montgomery County, Maryland.
+His father, a naval officer, was posted in Yokohama from 1964 to 1966.
 Kerr returned to the states and studied Japanese Studies at Yale University.
 After studying Chinese Studies at the University of Oxford as a Rhodes Scholar, Kerr moved back to Japan full-time in 1977.
 He lived in Kameoka, near Kyoto, working with the Oomoto Foundation, a Shintō organisation devoted to the practise and teaching of traditional Japanese arts.

 An expert on Japanese culture and art, he frequently writes and lectures in Japanese.
 Through his experiences in Japan, as related in his books, he has become an avid art collector and patron of Japan's traditional theatre and other arts.
 He also worked in business, working for Trammell Crow in the 1980s.
 Kerr currently has several residences.
 He lives in Bangkok, Thailand for half of the year, and Kyoto for the other half, visiting and staying at Chiiori as well.